awspete/awsiot/aws-iot210-device-management-builders-session/AWS_IoT_Device_Management_Builders_Session.md

 	* **callback\_jobs\_get\_accepted - JOBS AVAILABLE**
 * Feel free to create more jobs

-One the job has completed you can check back on the topic subscriptions to review the messages. on the competed topic, you should see a message for this job. verify that you see:
+Once the job has completed you can check back on the topic subscriptions to review the messages. on the events topic, you should see a message for this job. verify that you see:

 "numberOfSucceededThings": 1,